by Ruth Davis

 Pause and wonder!
 Blind yourselves and be blind!
 They are drunk, but not with wine;

-I believe the biblical verse above - "they stagger, but not with intoxicating drink"...speaks more to spiritual staggering at the Word of God than to the literal staggering of intoxicated occultists.
-But the words are fitting in this context, and graphically illustrative.
+I believe this Bible verse – “they stagger, but not with intoxicating drink”…speaks more to spiritual staggering at the Word of God than to the literal staggering of intoxicated occultists.
+But the words are fitting in this context.

 Spiritual drunkenness – staggering and numbness and feeling “under the influence” – is an experience shared by occult worshippers in Sufism, Satanism and Hindi yoga, among others.
 It is one of Satan’s counterfeits of biblical communion with God.
 Moreover, there is no such thing as biblical spiritual drunkenness.
 It is not a God-given experience that Satan mimics in other religions.
 Staggering and feeling drunk is never biblical.
 Godly spirituality is sober above all else, and eminently reasonable, even while being wonderfully supernatural.
 And it is based on the life-giving Word of a God who is sober, orderly, and gentle.
 Therefore as a ‘counterfeit’ experience, it is one of the easiest to identify as ungodly and unbiblical.